 Curious and mischievous

-Expect them to investigate every drawer, box, and cabinet in your home.
+Expect them to look through every box, drawer, and cabinet in your house.

 Friendly with other pets

-If you want a companion who acts more like a loyal shadow than an independent feline, the Sphynx is the perfect match.
+The Sphynx is the perfect cat for you if you want a friend who acts more like a loyal shadow than an independent cat.

 Grooming and Care Needs